MaraeMaps/MaraeMaps/reports/beta.md

   as line index and private method documentation).
 Instead we addressed other issues, mostly relating to adding documentation.
 - We were able to increase code quality from a B to A rating.

+### GitHub Pages

+- Our Github pages deployment broke just before submitting this assignment.
+The error message provided in the actions makes us believe that this may have to do with code that we have no control over.

 ## Profiling our app